This Is A Fast Track Ticket To Your Best Skin Ever!

 Glycerin: Glycerin draws moisture to the upper layers of skin, preventing dryness and maintaining the skin’s protective barrier.

 For more helpful tips and key ingredients, read our derm-approved routine for dry skin.

-Zinc: Zinc is an amazing natural mineral that not only protects your skin from UV rays but also calms acne-prone skin and controls oil production.
+Zinc: Zinc is an amazing natural mineral that not only protects your skin from UV rays but also calms acne-prone skin and balances oil production.

 Niacinamide: A water-soluble version of vitamin B3, Niacinamide is rich in antioxidants and is amazing for oily and acne-prone skin and helps minimize wrinkles, and protects and brightens the skin.